jordanhardee/jordanhardee.github.io/index.md

 Hello, my name is Jordan Hardee.
 I am 23 years old and I am running for City Council in Mason, Ohio for the 2019 municipal election.
 I am a progressive running on a Green platform with the endorsement of the [Ohio Green Party](https://ohiogreens.org) and I fully intend to win.

+###What the heck is the Green Party?

+Images here and explanation.

 ## Why
 Mason City Council is extremely conservative, and I think there are enough progressives in Mason to entail us to at least one seat on city council.